 With over one million mystery shopping tasks conducted globally, in more than 100 countries each year, we have helped implement customer experience strategies for many of the world's leading organizations.

 Ipsos provides traditional face-to-face, telephone and online mystery shopping to all industries.
 Our mystery shop solution is administered through application of multiple technologies, including mobile app, audio and video recording.

 All of our mystery shopping is completed by consumers who have passed our mystery shopper accreditation and who are well qualified and prepared to complete the relevant task.

 Our industry-leading mystery shopping reporting app and web portal provides clients with access to their customer experience results whenever and wherever they need them.
-With dashboards, drill-down analytics, hot-alerts and customisable reports, our clients can easily digest our findings and share them with their businesses.
+With dashboards, drill-down analytics, hot-alerts and customizable reports, our clients can easily digest our findings and share them with their businesses.

-A U.S. wireless retailer which assesses 1,000 locations a month was able to identify that greeting a customer quickly has the potential to drive a 10% increase in conversion to purchase.
+A wireless retailer which assesses 1,000 locations a month was able to identify that greeting a customer quickly has the potential to drive a 10% increase in conversion to purchase.

-By combining their mystery shopping and enterprise feedback management (EFM) programmes onto one platform, a multinational retailer of auto and truck parts aligned their customer experience strategy and increased conversion rates.
+By combining their mystery shopping and enterprise feedback management (EFM) programs onto one platform, a multinational retailer of auto and truck parts aligned their customer experience strategy and increased conversion rates.
 This resulted in over $500M in incremental revenue annually through performance management and closed loop customer feedback.